DigitalPublishingToolkit/TOD27-Final-Corrections/md/08chapter7.md

 order to acknowledge what has been established here; that the videos are far more than simply video files.
-They are crystallisations of the embodied practices, technical and aesthetic experimentations and personal narratives of a closely-knit community of interest.
+They are crystallisations of the embodied practices, technical and aesthetic experimentations and personal narratives of a closely knit community of interest.

 It is ironic to note that, despite their investment in community, and the fact it was sustained in part by demands of investing in/sharing